HPE security service

 You can use the following sequence of commands to

-combine and a certificate and associated private key and
+combine a certificate and associated private key and

 cat Certificate.crt PrivateKey.key > CombinedCertPrivateKey.pem